 - 2.1 The Ipswich Local Plan consists of two development plan documents (DPDs), supported by policies maps.
-The DPDs for Ipswich are the adopted Core Strategy and Policies Development Plan Document Review and the adopted Site Allocations and Policies (incorporating IP-One Area Action Plan) Development Plan Document.
-In addition to the Local Plan, there are other planning documents for Ipswich: - Supplementary Planning Documents for example the Local List (Buildings of Townscape Interest) and Ipswich Garden Suburb supplementary planning documents; and - Supporting documents: the Statement of Community Involvement Review March 2018 November 2020, Local Development Scheme, Supplementary Guidance and Authority Monitoring Report. - 2.2 The Council's adopted Core Strategy and Policies Development Plan Document Review sets out a Borough-wide growth strategy up to 2031 2036 in terms of numbers of homes and jobs needed and also the spatial distribution of growth.
-The Core Strategy Review favours brownfield development early in the plan period, in order to maintain the momentum of urban regeneration around the Waterfront.
+The DPDs for Ipswich are the adopted Core Strategy and Policies Development Plan Document Review and the adopted-Site Allocations and Policies (incorporating IP-One Area Action Plan) Development Plan Document Review.
+In addition to the Local Plan, there are other planning documents for Ipswich: - Supplementary Planning Documents for example the Local List (Buildings of Townscape Interest) and Ipswich Garden Suburb Supplementary Planning Documents; and - Supporting documents: the Statement of Community Involvement Review November 2020, Local Development Scheme, Supplementary Guidance and Authority Monitoring Report. - 2.2 The Council's adopted Core Strategy and Policies DPD Review sets out a Borough-wide growth strategy up to 2036 in terms of numbers of homes and jobs needed and also the spatial distribution of growth.
+The Core Strategy and Policies DPD Review favours brownfield development early in the plan period, in order to maintain the momentum of urban regeneration around the Waterfront.
 Greenfield development becomes progressively more significant throughout the plan period.
-The Core Strategy Review identifies the Northern Fringe of Ipswich (known as the Ipswich Garden Suburb) as the main area for housing growth on greenfield land. - 2.3 The adopted Site Allocations Plan provides the detailed policies, which give effect to certain strategic policies of the Core Strategy, including policies CS7 (housing) and CS13 (employment).
-The two development plan documents together form the Ipswich development plan.
-Proposed development is assessed against all relevant policies contained within the two plans.
-Both plans are under review to extend their timescale to 2036. - 2.4 The national context for the Ipswich Local Plan is provided by the National Planning Policy Framework (NPPF).
-It was revised in July 2018 and February 2019.
-One of the tests of soundness for development plan documents is consistency with the policies in the NPPF.
+The Core Strategy and Policies DPD Review identifies the Northern Fringe of Ipswich (known as the Ipswich Garden Suburb) as the main area for housing growth on greenfield land. - 2.3 The adopted Site Allocations Plan provides the detailed policies, which give effect to certain strategic policies of the Core Strategy and Policies DPD Review, including Policies CS7 (housing) and CS13 (employment).
+The two Development Plan Documents (DPDs) together form the Ipswich Development Plan.
+Proposed development is assessed against all relevant policies contained within the two DPDs. - 2.4 The national context for the Ipswich Local Plan is provided by the National Planning Policy Framework (NPPF).
+It was revised in July 2018, February 2019 and July 2021.
+One of the tests of soundness for development plan documents is consistency with the policies in the NPPF1.
 In addition, Planning Practice Guidance is published by the Government to provide more detailed advice to local planning authorities. - 2.5 The Site Allocations Plan incorporates the IP-One Area Action Plan.
-Core Strategy Review policy CS3 commits the Council to preparing the Area Action Plan to implement the spatial strategy of urban renaissance.
+Core Strategy and Policies DPD Review Policy CS3 commits the Council to preparing the Area Action Plan to implement the spatial strategy of urban renaissance.
 Therefore the key elements of the IP-One Area Action Plan have been incorporated into this Site Allocations Plan.
 The area covered by IP-One is indicated on the map below.
-It includes areas known as the Waterfront, Portman Quarter (previously called
+It includes areas known as the Waterfront, Portman Quarter, the Education Quarter and the Town Centre.
+It was defined as an area where significant change is expected during the plan period.
+Policies applying within the IP-One Area and the boundaries of the areas referred to above are shown on an IP-One Area Action Plan Inset Policies Map.